Activities

 Two groups meeting every second Wednesday, 10am -12pm

-Makerspace meetings will likely start up again late September.
+Makerspace meetings will start up again late October

 Click here to register and/or to let us know more about your needs and expectations about this project.